 For example, buy-a-brick schemes are good when the money is one-off to build or develop a facility, but given that, it would be a waste to use up your wallspace on something that might need to be done again the next year.

 Community Amateur Sports Clubs (CASCs) and charities are able to attract additional benefits when fundraising by being able to reclaim gift aid from the Government on all donations from UK taxpayers, which is worth an additional 25p on every £1 donation.

 Follow the Code of Fundraising Practice as set by the Fundraising Regulator.

 Some things to think about:

-- It’s important that you take time to say thank you and communicate what difference someone’s donation will make – people are much more likely to donate again when they know how much they’re appreciated and what impact their money has had in making things better.
+- It’s important that you take time to say thank you and communicate what difference someone’s donation will make – people are much more likely to donate again to a subsequent campaign you run when they know how much they’re appreciated and what impact their money has had in making things better.
 Done well, a donation is the start of a relationship with someone who supports what you do, and with a little effort, you can work over time to strengthen that relationship and increase the amount donated.

 - Also, be mindful of what fundraising suggests to people outside your club.
 For some, regular fundraising is how they keep the club afloat year after year, and it’s a way to get support for a wider group beyond the sports clubs participants who appreciate the place it has in the community more generally.